-For most fishermen a spinning combo for bass won't be their go to setup of choice, however there are certain times when it will have an advantage over a baitcaster combo.
+For most fishermen a spinning rod and reel combo for bass won't be their go to setup of choice, however there are certain times when it will have an advantage over a baitcaster combo.

-The best spinning combo for bass will fall in the medium/light to ultralight power rating.
+The best spinning rod for bass will fall in the medium/light to ultralight power rating.
 There really is no reason why you would want a heavy spinning setup when bass fishing.

 If you are throwing larger crankbaits or frog lures then a spinning rig will not cut it.
 Best to stick to a good baitcasting combo outfit.